-The Columbia Basin Pygmy Rabbit (Brachylagus idahoensis) is a woefully maladapted rodent that serves no function other than as a scooby snack for nearly every predator in the region larger than your shoe.
+The Columbia Basin Pygmy Rabbit (Brachylagus idahoensis) is a woefully maladapted rodent that serves no function other than scooby snack for nearly every predator in the region larger than your shoe.
 This pitiful stub-twig on the tree of rodent evolution will surely go extinct.
-Evolution has chosen Wegmann's Dust Bunny (broomless roommatensis) to fill its ecological niche.
+Luckily, evolution has chosen Wegmann's Dust Bunny (broomless roommatensis) to fill its ecological niche.

-Basin Disposal is a trash hauling company out of Pasco, WA.
+Basin Disposal is a trash hauling company out of - you guessed it - Pasco.

 The author of this 1882 map (T.W.
 Symons) was unwilling to commit one way or the other.
 He punts, calling the region "The Great Plain of the Columbia River".
-Wimp.
+What a wimp.

 Topographic profile from Cape Flattery to Asotin from Google Earth.
 Does that look like a plateau to you?
 Should we also start saying Puget Plateau?
 Its remarkable how little evidence there is for the name Plateau.
 Geography of the imagination.